Maple Town: Production

-The series was produced by Toei Animation, Asatsu and Asahi Broadcasting, Maple Town was created by Chifude Asakura and directed by Junichi Sato.
+The series was produced by Toei Animation, Asatsu and Asahi Broadcasting.
+Maple Town was created by Chifude Asakura and directed by Junichi Sato.
 It served as one of the first projects for Kunihiko Ikuhara, who later joined the crew of Sailor Moon and Revolutionary Girl Utena.
 Ikuhara served as an assistant director and production manager for some of the show's later episodes.

 United States

 In October 1986, toy manufacturer Tonka acquired the rights for US$2.5–3 million and became its US licensee, launching a toy line and ad campaign early the following year.
+Tonka invested US$7 million on television ads for the toy line.
 An English-dubbed version, airing in tandem with the toy promotion, starred actress Karen Hartman (credited as Janice Adams), known previously for her other children's TV role as Talkatoo Cockatoo on Zoobilee Zoo, as Mrs. Maple in its book-ending live-action segments.
 Mrs. Maple was the only human inhabitant of the title town in this version, and she offered each episode's moral lesson.
 The voice cast included Reba West as Patty Rabbit and Steve Kramer as Wilde Wolf.

 The English version of Maple Town was produced by Saban Entertainment and The Maltese Companies, the latter of which also produced Spiral Zone, another syndicated series with Tonka, and the 1988 animated feature Pound Puppies and the Legend of Big Paw.